daveyb/daveyb.github.io/_posts/2014-07-25-Hello-World.md

 title: Hello World
 ---

-Lookin' at a thing on the net.
+Lookin' at a thing on the web.
 [DaveyB!](https://twitter.com/davidbenedic)